mentainha/m3o/showcase/README.md

 # Showcase

 We want to provide a place where users can showcase apps built with m3o.
-Logically it makes sense to make that a website called [builtwithm3o.com](https://builtwithm3o.com).
 The best apps will earn rewards.
-See [here](https://github.com/m3o/m3o/discussions/113) for more info.
+See [here](https://github.com/m3o/m3o/discussions/113) for more info or join #showcase on Discord.

 ## Getting Started